nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 - The index must be a positive integer 1, 2, 3, ...

 Examples:
-- `delete 1` deletes the 1st anime in the anime list.
+*  `delete 1` deletes the 1st anime in the anime list.

+### Updating an anime episode: `update`

+Updates the episode that you are currently on for a specified anime.<br>
+Format: `update INDEX e/NEWEPISODE`

+- `NEWEPISODE` refers to the latest episode watched.
+- Updates the anime at the specified `INDEX`.
+- The index must be a positive integer 1, 2, 3, ...

+Examples:
+*  `update 1 e/3`

 ### Listing all anime: `list`